 Body Talk: Whitney Tingle

-Welcome to Body Talk, an S-Life series for the month of February, where we will be fearlessly opening this portal of communication about self-love, self-deprecation, and touching on anything and everything in between.
+Welcome to Body Talk, an S-Life series where we will be fearlessly opening this portal of communication about self-love, self-deprecation, and touching on anything and everything in between.

 The aim here is not image-making, or perfection-seeking.
-Rather, it is image-wrecking, perfection-shattering, and infinite-purpose discovering in order to peel back the layers of the images we have each built of ourselves and who we are suppose to be, in faithful anticipation that we may unearth the absolute Love and Beauty that we have always been, and always will be.
-We each have unique bodies, and unique stories to tell.
-Here, we will be telling ours, in faith that you will be encouraged to tell yours.
-To start, we sat down with Danielle Dubois, co-founder of Sakara Life.
-Here is the transcription of her interview:
+Rather, it is to peel back the layers of the images we have each built of ourselves and who we are supposed to be, in faithful anticipation that we may unearth the absolute Love and Beauty that we have always been, and always will be.
+We each have unique bodies, and unique stories to tell about living in them.
+Here, we will be telling our stories, in the hopes that it will inspire you to reflect, and maybe start to re-write, yours.

 Whitney Tingle, Co-Founder of Sakara Life